zowe/zowe-explorer-vscode/docs/README-Extending.md

 ### Asking the User for Credentials

 A Zowe Explorer extension that uses the Zowe Explorer profiles may need to ask the user for credentials in order to perform certain actions against the service.
 It is possible for the Zowe CLI profiles and the Zowe Explorer profiles to not contain sensitive information like user and password, thus the need to prompt for them.
-In order to standardize on how extenders may ask for credentials, the Zowe Explorer exposes a `ZoweVsCodeExtension.promptCredentials()` API via the Zowe Explorer API NPM package.
+In order to standardize on how extenders may ask for credentials, the Zowe Explorer exposes a `updateCredentials` API via the Zowe Explorer API NPM package.
 Said function allows for customization (e.g. internationalization) by accepting a `vscode.InputBoxOptions` object for the user and the password input boxes that will be presented to end-users.

 For an example on how to use the `promptCredentials()` API, see the [`Profiles.ts#promptCredentials(...)`](https://github.com/zowe/vscode-extension-for-zowe/blob/bb75051b14f12fde7cb627c24546d0effab887cf/packages/zowe-explorer/src/Profiles.ts#L885-L906) function.